Flynn to Newsmax: Iran's Assassination Threat Deadly Serious

 "I know the president does.
 And the Secret Service will.
-But these are not things that they say just willy-nilly," Flynn told Newsmax TV’s "Carl Higbie: Frontline."
+But these are not things that they say just willy-nilly," Flynn told Newsmax's "Carl Higbie FRONTLINE."

 "And when they put these kinds of things out, it is a global warning.
 And it's a global call to action for their people that are here in our country.